-Rumen is a dynamic, continuous fermentation compartment that houses a variety of anaerobic bacteria, protozoa and fungi.
-These microorganisms have a complex series of action on the feed consumed by the ruminant.
-The rumen microbes ferment fiber, starch, sugar, and protein to form volatile fatty acids that serves as a readily available source of energy to the animal and microbial protein that helps the microorganisms to reproduce rapidly in the rumen.
-However as the rumen serves as a fermentation chamber there are several parameters that are required to be in a specified range in order for its smooth functioning.
+The rumen of bovine can also be called “the seat of production” which governs the extent of production by the animal.
+The rumen is a dynamic, continuous fermentation compartment that houses a variety of anaerobic bacteria, protozoa, and fungi.
+These microorganisms have a complex series of actions on the feed consumed by the ruminant.
+The rumen microbes ferment fiber, starch, sugar, and protein to form volatile fatty acids that serve as a readily available source of energy to the animal and microbial protein that helps the microorganisms to reproduce rapidly in the rumen.
+However, as the rumen serves as a fermentation chamber there are several parameters that are required to be in a specified range in order for its smooth functioning.

 First and foremost the rumen is anaerobic.
 This means that there is little or no oxygen in it.
 Secondly, the rumen temperature is one degree above body temperature at 39°C, and pH ranges between 5.7 and 7.3.
 Any disruption to the delicate balance of the rumen environment will result in poor growth of the microbes, poor digestion, and ultimately, lower milk production.
 For instance, if there occurs any slight change in the oxygen concentrations of the rumen the conditions would turn aerobic where the anaerobic microbiota does not function efficiently.